-10.1 In and out-commuting
+10.1 In- and out-commuting

-- 10.1.1 The levels of in and out-commuting for the Preferred Option have not been fixed as they were in the tests of Strategic Spatial Options 1 to 8.
-Instead, the levels of in and out-commuting were derived from the East of England Forecasting Model (EEFM) which was developed by Oxford Economics to project economic, demographic and housing trends in a consistent fashion and has been used to support plan-making by many Local Planning Authorities. - 10.1.2 Figure 32 sets out the levels of in- and out-commuting in the Preferred Option tests for the whole model area, including East Cambridgeshire and Huntingdonshire.
+- 10.1.1 The levels of in- and out-commuting for the Preferred Option have not been fixed as they were in the tests of Strategic Spatial Options 1 to 8.
+Instead, the levels of in- and out-commuting were derived from the East of England Forecasting Model (EEFM) which was developed by Oxford Economics to project economic, demographic and housing trends in a consistent fashion and has been used to support plan-making by many Local Planning Authorities. - 10.1.2 Figure 32 sets out the levels of in- and out-commuting in the Preferred Option tests in the CSRM2 model area.
+Table 40 takes this data and sets it against the numbers of workers and jobs in the CSRM2 model area.